 Wednesday Friday Addams, their youngest (Lisa Loring).
 A sweet, happy child who loves her family, her spider, and her headless doll Marie Antoinette.
 She is also quite sensitive and easily disturbed by strange and upsetting things like stories of vicious knights slaying innocent dragons.

-Grandmama, Gomez's mother (Blossom Rock) in the series, Mortica's mother in all other continuities.
+Grandmama, Gomez's mother (Blossom Rock) in the series and The New Addams Family, Morticia's mother in all other continuities.
 More than just an old lady but not quite a witch, Grandmama takes a delight in doing a lot of the family's cooking and gladly acts as a secondary parental figure to the children.

 Uncle Fester, Morticia's uncle (Jackie Coogan).
 Blend a Mad Scientist and his Igor together, and filter them through Curly Howard of The Three Stooges, and you get Uncle Fester.
 He is rewritten as Gomez's long-lost older brother in the films, probably because they played off each other too well for most to think of them merely as in-laws.